 Team activities/Design Process/Product Design Specifications

-- The client must be able to conduct surgery unobstructed by the new display platform.
-Any kind of immersive display must allow for an easily accessible environmental view.
-Cords or accessories to the display must not hinder movements of the surgeon or others in the operating room. - Create an ergonomic platform for the surgeon using a new interface. - The surgeon will be using the display for long periods of time.
+- Create an ergonomic platform for the surgeon using a new interface. - The surgeon will be using the display for long periods of time.
 The display must therefore be comfortable to wear and intuitive to interact with.

 Design Requirements: